 The field instruction contract between the student and their field instructor is a written agreement regarding their respective roles and responsibilities.
-It also gives the student an opportunity to articulate learning goals, which can be facilitated through the assignment of activities, which are designed to help the student in accomplishing these goals.
+It also gives the student an opportunity to articulate learning goals that are facilitated through the assignment of activities, designed to help the student accomplish these goals.
 The contract is a tool for monitoring the ongoing field experience and for evaluating student performance.
-All students must work towards acquiring and demonstrating the generic social work practice skills described in the Course Objectives for Social Work 488L Field Experience I and Social Work 489L Field Experience II.
+All students must work towards acquiring and demonstrating the generalist social work practice skills described in the Course Objectives for Social Work 488L Field Experience I and Social Work 489L Field Experience II.